Caps on Medical Malpractice and Michigan Law

 Non-economic damages are the non-quantifiable damages you have suffered as a result of your injury.
 This includes pain and suffering, emotional distress, loss of enjoyment, stress, and other tolls the injury has taken on you.

-There is a limit to non-economic damages in Michigan.
-The total amount of damages a plaintiff can pursue against a defendant for medical malpractice has a cap of $489,000.
+There is a limit to non-economic damages injured patients can be awarded in the state of Michigan.
+The total amount of damages a plaintiff can pursue against a defendant for a medical malpractice lawsuit has a cap of $489,000.
 However, if medical negligence resulted in one of the following three criteria, the settlement cannot exceed $832,000:

 - If the victim becomes paralyzed in any or all their limbs as a result of injury to their brain or spinal cord